-Sororities function as a female-based initiatory organization, which are purposed as “societies” that can help members better themselves in a social setting.
+Sororities function as a female-based initiatory organization, which is purposed as “societies” that can help members better themselves in a social setting.
 Traditionally, sororities were intended and formed for women to make friends and connections during their transition to college, as well as develop a sense of kinship and establish a home within their new community.

 There Are Benefits to Sororities

 Today, joining in and participating with a sorority on a college campus can offer many benefits, including:

 - Finding a community

 - Becoming involved in philanthropic and charity work

 All these aspects can be particularly helpful to women on a college campus, especially when it may be overwhelming to find a niche for fitting into on campus.

 The Standards Sororities Hold

 Sororities are also more than social organizations; they are lifestyles that maintain meticulous standards for their members.
 Rigorous steps and measures are followed for new members to join.